 Michael and Vivek immediately reached out to musician clients and friends to set up similar concerts, and musician Kenli Mattus gladly stepped up.
 After a couple of visits performing in the common areas, they were asked to visit some patients in their rooms who were too sick to come to the common areas.
 What they witnessed in the rooms that night was magic!

 Feet began to tap and heads nodded to the beat.
 Smiles formed on patients’ faces and some closed their eyes in revelry.
 His music was like a melodious breeze moving throughout the room; joyful notes drifted through the air before settling comfortably on the souls of his audience.
 What happened in the rec room happened on an even deeper and more intimate level inside the actual hospital room.
 Michael and Vivek knew they had to form an organization that could bring the same inspiration to the bedsides of patients in hospitals everywhere.

 Vivek coordinated with Memorial Sloan Kettering to create the foundation for its first regular Bedside Performance Program.
 Michael worked with the Kristen Ann Carr Fund to engage music industry friends and colleagues, most notably Bruce Springsteen, as fundraising champions.
 Thanks to Kristen Ann Carr’s mother, Barbara Carr, who is Bruce Springsteen’s manager, Bruce supported Musicians On Call’s first auction and event to raise funds to start the organization and thus, Michael and Vivek’s vision became a reality.

-Nearly two decades later, Musicians On Call continues to partner with its sister organization, the Kristen Ann Carr Fund, and has grown from its first program at Memorial Sloan Kettering to over 60 regular programs and performing for half a million patients, families and caregivers nationwide.
+Musicians On Call continues to partner with its sister organization, the Kristen Ann Carr Fund, and has grown from its first program at Memorial Sloan Kettering to programs across the country.